Configure the Socket WAN interface bandwidth setting according to the terms of the Cato site license.

 If the Cato site license has a higher bandwidth value than the ISP link bandwidth, set each link’s bandwidth according to the ISP bandwidth.
-For more about Cato site licenses, see Working with Cato License Types.
+For more about Cato site licenses, see Managing Site Bandwidth Licenses.

 Note: For sites with multiple links, follow the procedure below for each link.